kvertacnik/Practical_Bioinformatics_Workshop/3_software.md

 For example, let's say we wanted to add user execute permissions to "file1".
 We would run `chmod u+x file1`

 For more information see [here](https://kb.iu.edu/d/abdb).

+___

+## Summary
+* How to install compiled programs from source code
+* How to install executables and pre-compiled binaries
+* ~/.bash_profile
+* Conda
+* In preparation for genotyping, we installed the programs fastp, BWA2, bamUtil, samtools, and GATK